What is the Peer & Family Support Program?

 • And much, much more

-Becoming a peer mentor
+Becoming a Peer Mentor

 The peer mentor training and certification process is a critical part of the Peer & Family Support Program.
-Training is a class that is attended through a virtual session and is a combination of presentations and break-out group discussions that encourage people to share their collective experiences.
+Training is a class that is attended through a virtual session and is a combination of presentations and group discussions that encourage people to share their experiences.
 Some of the topics covered in the presentations include: effective peer mentoring, ethics, interpersonal communication skills, helpful tips and resources, cultural diversity in mentoring and goal-setting.

-Certification requirements
+Certification Requirements

-Each peer mentor candidate must complete specific requirements to be certified:
+Each Peer Mentor candidate must complete specific requirements to be certified:

-1. Complete an application and follow-up interview
+1. Complete an application

 2. Attend a virtual training and actively participate